learn-co-curriculum/phase-4-rails-resources-create/README.md

 ## Creating New Birds

-As always, the first thing we'll need to do to add a new endpoint to our API is to update our routes.
+As always, the first thing we'll need to do to add a new endpoint to our API is update our routes.
 Following REST conventions, we'll want our clients to make a POST request to `/birds` to create a new bird.
 Using the `resources` method, we can create this route by adding in `create` to the list of actions we want
 handled:

 ```rb